 The PTO works closely with the school staff in order to build community within the school.
-The PTO assists with many events and activities throughout the school year including Staff Appreciation Meals, Field Trip Support, School Pride/Spirit Wear, Family Restaurant Nights, and a variety of fundraising activities.
+The PTO assists with many events and activities throughout the school year including Staff Appreciation Meals, Field Trip Support, School Spirit Wear, Family Restaurant Nights, and a variety of fundraising activities.
 By getting involved with your child's school, you can help make it an even better place for him/her to learn and grow, and find yourself having a whole lot of fun in the process.

-For those who would like to get involved, please contact Kari Rettig at kari.rettig@newdiscoveries.org or 320.583.2761 (texting - ok).
+For those who would like to get involved, please contact Kirsten Kinzler at kirsten.kinzler@newdiscoveries.org or 320.583.1877 (texting - ok).